Asteroid Drift Inefy interactive lab / Vector run

 Shield behavior

-Shield input drains energy while active, recharges when released, and can absorb a crash without consuming a life if the player times it well.
+Shield drains while active, recharges when released, and can absorb a crash.

 Spawning rules

-Asteroids spawn from screen edges with randomized heading, speed, spin, and shape points, then the wave system measures remaining asteroid work to track progress.
+Asteroids spawn from screen edges with randomized heading, speed, spin, and shape.

 Input architecture